bahmutov/cypress-select-tests/README.md

  $ npx cypress run --env fgrep=foo,grep=works
  ## runs tests with "feature A" in the title
  $ npx cypress run --env grep='feature A'
+ ## runs only specs NOT with "foo" in their filename
+ $ npx cypress run --env fgrep=foo,invert=true
+ ## runs tests NOT with "feature A" in the title
+ $ npx cypress run --env grep='feature A',invert=true
  ```

 The test picking function is available by itself in [src/grep-pick-tests.js](src/grep-pick-tests.js) file.